srid/purescript-book-sources/chapter10.md

 In fact, the `id` function is the _only_ (total) function with this type!
 This certainly seems to be the case (try writing an expression with this type which is not observably equivalent to `id`), but how can we be sure?
 We can be sure by considering the runtime representation of the type.

 What is the runtime representation of a quantified type `forall a. t`?
 Well, any expression with the runtime representation for this type must have the correct runtime representation for the type `t` for any choice of type `a`.
-In our example above, a function of type `forall a. a -> a` must have the correct runtime representation for the types `String -> String`, `Number -> Number`, `[Boolean] -> [Boolean]`, and so on.
+In our example above, a function of type `forall a. a -> a` must have the correct runtime representation for the types `String -> String`, `Number -> Number`, `Array Boolean -> Array Boolean`, and so on.
 It must take strings to strings, numbers to numbers, etc.

 But that is not enough - the runtime representation of a quantified type is more strict than this.
 We require any expression to be _parametrically polymorphic_ - that is, it cannot use any information about the type of its argument in its implementation.
 This additional condition prevents problematic implementations such as the following JavaScript function from inhabiting a polymorphic type: